Lunt Roman Fort: Gyrus

-This ring, the only known "gyrus" in the Roman Empire, may have been used for training horses.
+This ring, the only known "gyrus" in the Roman Empire, may have been used for training horses, possibly by means of lungeing (training the horse in a circular training ground on the end of a long rein).
+The same training methods were used in by the United States Cavalry at the similarly circular 'Bullring' in Jefferson Barracks Military Post in the 19th century.

 The gyrus was added to the fort during its second period of occupation and its construction caused significant disruption to the fort.
 Having the gyrus within the fort affects not just the wall which curves to accommodate the structure deviating from the Roman playing card shape pattern but also the layout of the fort which is significantly different from the standard layout.
 This makes the fort unique not just in Britain but also in the Roman Empire.